 It is key to remember that domestic abuse does not always mean physical violence – it also covers coercive and controlling behaviour, including psychological and emotional control.
 Some men do not suffer from violence but suffer terrible psychological and emotional abuse.

 If you are unsure, please call us (01823 334244) – we receive lots of calls from concerned friends and family – every call is welcome.
 We would suggest you also look at our Survivors’ Stories page – is the man you know, going through the same?
+And of course, if there is a man you know who is in immediate danger – call the police.

 The warning signs that a man could be a victim fall into four main categories: